1. Explaining with Keywords

 Foods (Desserts and Drinks)

-Apple Pie, Birthday Cake, Cake, Candy, Chocolate, Cookies
+Apple Pie, Birthday Cake, Cupcake, Candy, Chocolate, Cookies

 Doughnuts/Donuts, Ice Cream, Muffin, Pie, Cheesecake, Pudding